dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 **Helpful Hints for this Lab**

+-   Verify that you have a valid Azure DevOps account to be able to access the following link: https://servicescode.visualstudio.com/WVD%20Bootcamp%20Labs/_wiki/wikis/WVD%20Deployment%20Guide/2949/Windows-Virtual-Desktop-on-Azure-Lab

 -   Take your time, there is a lot of information to digest and go through